alicenet/alicenet/docs/LOCAL_NETWORK.md

 0x6aea45ee1273170fb525da34015e4f20ba39fe792f486ba74020bcacc9badfc1
 ```

-> Important: This private is not secure.
+> Important: This private key is not secure.
 Ensure you do not use it on production blockchains, or else you risk losing funds.

 Finally, import the ALCA and ALCB tokens to metamask.
 You can get the address in the output of your [deployment script](#deploying-the-alicenet-ethereum-smart-contracts-locally).